Join the Squad

 To be eligible you must be aged between 16 and 21 and live, work or study in the North of England.

 The Writing Squad is a group of motivated writers.
 We exist to help you develop your writing.

 We welcome writers of any formats – from poetry and prose, through film, stage and radio scripts, to games and graphic novels.

 Being part of the Squad is FREE and we work round your life so you can study, work or travel at the same time.

 -one to one support on whatever you are writing

 You can also meet some of the writers from previous Squads and take at look at all the places they have been published, produced and broadcast, where they work.

 HOW DO YOU APPLY?

-The closing date for applications is midnight Saturday 31st March 2018.
+The closing date is midnight Sunday 29th March 2020.